-PRECO’s line of new PreView Radar systems employ radar technology that detects both moving and stationary objects.
+PRECO’s PreView Sentry and Side Defender systems employ radar technology that detects both moving and stationary objects.
 These systems are based on Continuous Wave radar, a proven technology that has been around for decades.
 The earliest large-scale applications of continuous wave radar were for such things as weather radar and missile guidance.
 A newer variant of this technology, called Frequency Modulated Continuous Wave (FMCW), is now becoming a mainstay in the machinery and automotive industries.

 A Quick Guide to FMCW Radar